Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 On Atlas, we have made Bluetooth support a configurable option to allow users who do not use the feature to have fewer running Windows services.

 Although the initial setup prompts if you want to disable Bluetooth support, you can toggle it afterward.
-Run the `Enable Bluetooth.cmd` or `Disable Bluetooth.cmd` file and restart your computer.
+Run the `Enable Bluetooth.cmd` or `Disable Bluetooth.cmd` script and restart your computer.

 Remember that you may need to install drivers for Bluetooth to work.
 [View our guide here](../../../faq-and-troubleshooting/common-questions/bluetooth-compatibility.md).